 6.2 Due to the significant support we received from the TRO consultation officers recommend we proceed with the A259 walking, cycling and accessibility scheme and seek authority to commence the construction phase and to procure the Works Contract under the authority of the Executive Director.

 7.1 The proposed works are estimated to cost £0.475m which is expected to be spent during 2022/23.
 This will be funded using £0.171m allocated within the Active Travel Fund Tranche 2 grant and £0.304m from the 2022/23 Local Transport Plan (LTP) capital allocation for 2022/23.

-8.1 The Traffic regulations orders required as a result of the detailed design will need to follow the statutory process set out in the Road Traffic Regulation Act 1984 and the Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996, which will require a period of public consultation.
+8.1 The Traffic Regulations Orders required as a result of the detailed design are subject to the statutory processes set out in the Road Traffic Regulation Act 1984 and the Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996

 9.2 DfT’s Local Transport Note 1.20 (LTN1/20) which sets the standards for cycling design, and which Local Authorities receiving the Active Travel Fund Tranche 2 funding must abide by, states: (4.5.11): Local authorities are bound by the Equality Act 2010 in discharging their functions, which includes managing their road networks.
 Designers should provide infrastructure that is accessible to all, and the dimensions and other features set out in this guidance should help ensure that their designs comply with the Public Sector Equality Duty.

 9.3 Officers have conducted an overarching Equality Impact Assessment (EqIA) for the Active Travel Fund schemes.
 We have also consulted with various disabled groups from across the country and locally including guide dogs for the blind, Badge and Possibility People.